grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/04 ramping-vus.md

 excerpt: 'A variable number of VUs execute as many iterations as possible for a specified amount of time.'
 ---

-## Description
+With the `ramping-vus` executor, a variable number of VUs executes as many iterations as possible for a specified amount of time.

-A variable number of VUs execute as many iterations as possible for a specified amount of time.
-This executor is equivalent to the global [stages](/using-k6/options#stages) option.
+For a shortcut to this executor, use the [stages](/using-k6/options#stages) option.

 ## Options